History Of The Weirton Christian Center

 We also teach them about service to others, such as a 9-11 Appreciation dinner for all those who protect and serve…visiting Weirton Geriatric Center and Wyngate, helping with community projects.

 Our summer program at the Weirton Christian Center gives the children 5 hours a day at the center from 11 AM to 4 PM.
 We offer free lunch plus educational and recreational programs that there is not time for during the school year.
-Theme weeks in the past have included puppetry, cheerleading, self-defense, Arts and crafts, Vacation Bible School, dance lessons, Service projects, Christian Clown training, literacy programs, summer bowling, field trips and more.
+Theme weeks in the past have included puppetry, cheerleading, self-defense, Arts and crafts, Vacation Bible School, dance lessons, Service projects, literacy programs, summer bowling, field trips and more.
 We are open to special guests and mission teams throughout the program.
-Each Summer theme such as the Armor of God and this year, it is SUPER HEROES of the BIBLE are carried through to our week at Camp with all ages at the end of the summer program.
+Each Summer theme such as the Armor of God, and SUPER HEROES of the BIBLE are carried through to our week at Camp with all ages at the end of the summer program.